 If your cat is showing symptoms of a UTI, take the cat to a veterinarian; they can diagnose the condition and determine the proper treatment.
 Do not wait if you are seeing symptoms.
 Some conditions that resemble UTIs, such as a blockage of the urethra that prevents cats from being able to pass urine, can be life-threatening.

 Because the symptoms of UTIs can look like other conditions that are not bacterial, it is necessary for your veterinarian to perform additional tests to make sure that antibiotics are warranted.
 UTIs are diagnosed based on physical examination, a history of the symptoms, and blood and urine tests.
 In most cases, a sample of urine from your cat will be sent to a laboratory to determine if a bacterial infection is present, and antibiotics will be selected based on the type of bacteria identified.

 If a UTI is diagnosed, your veterinarian will prescribe antibiotics to treat your cat.
 Additional medications or supplements may also be given to increase your cat’s comfort level and overall bladder health.
-The veterinarian may also recommend a different diet for your cat or ways to increase your cat’s water intake.
+The veterinarian may also recommend a different diet for your cat.

 How to Prevent a UTI in Cats